brianaung/nixos-config/readme.md

 ### Updating the environment

+- Move this folder inside your XDG config directory (which is usually ~/.config/).

+- Rename this folder from `config_manager` to `home-manager` (I will rename this repo in the future so we can omit this step).

+- Update your username and home path in the home.nix file.

-Run `home-manager switch` to update the home manager environment.
+- Run `home-manager switch` to update the home manager environment.

 #### Changing the default shell to Zsh for Linux users